greg-raven/grus/_posts/2009-11-10-feinstein-no-to-the-copenhagen-climate-treaty.md

 ---
-title: 'No to the Copenhagen Climate Treaty'
+title: "No to the Copenhagen Climate Treaty"
 layout: post
 categories:
 - Letters